CUSTOM WESTERN SADDLE TREE

 Proper western saddle fit becomes more critical; the more time a rider spends in a saddle, the longer the ride and the heavier the load.
 Minor imperfections in the western saddletree fit that may have little consequence on a short, once-a-week ride can cause significant soreness after a full hard day in the saddle for both horse and rider.

-Western saddle trees have no standard of sizing, each manufacturer produces mostly one size, some a few sizes, very few any more than that.
+Western saddle trees have no standard of sizing; each manufacturer produces mostly one size, some a few sizes, and very few more than that.
 There is no good system for horse owners to quantify and communicate to western saddle tree makers the shape of their horse’s backs.
-There are common sizes that fit a lot of horses, and those are the western saddle trees for sale in most of the mainstream industry supplies.
-We are breeding and cross-breeding horse breeds from around the world as well as crossing carts and workhorses with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
-In the general horse population, we have seen our horses get wider and shorter through the back in recent years.
-Some say our colder weather encourages our horses to get thicker, we are probably feeding our horses better as well.
+There are standard sizes that fit a lot of horses, and those are the western saddle trees for sale in most mainstream industry supplies.
+Going from store to store you will most likely see the same shape of trees in different-looking saddles.
+We are breeding and cross-breeding horses from around the world with our riding horses, so the demand for odd shapes and sizes of saddles has increased.
+In the general horse population, we have seen our horses get generally wider and shorter through the back in recent years.
+Some say our colder weather encourages our horses to get thicker; we are probably feeding our horses better as well.

-The first thing we do is measure your horse’s back using our 3D back profiling system, which provides us with angle measurements every 2 inches in the saddle fit area, the rock, the saddle fit area length, and whither length.
-This gives us the twist of the tree for a western saddle tree.
+The first thing we do is measure your horse’s back using our Easy Saddle Fit System, which provides us with angle measurements every 2 inches in the saddle fit area, up to 5 rock curves, saddle length gullet width, and whither length.

 Measuring is the missing puzzle piece in saddle fit.